Pupil Voice & Wellbeing

 Pupils in KS4 work with a peers on social and relationship buildings skills following the Asdan Award Scheme.
 They access community venues to build independence.

 In our 16 -19 Department students experience activities at venues that they may consider attending when they leave school including My Step Up Farm, Blackburn College, Purple Patch and Youth Zone, alongside community venues and shops.
 They also run an occasional stall on Blackburn Market.
+Where appropriate these young people may take part in ‘travel training’ - learning to use public transport.

 We have a longstanding link with Stonyhurst College, who come each week with a range of students ot support our wheelchair dancing sessions - these encourage cooperation, collaboration and lots of fun!
 We also have children able ot visit Stonyhurst in the summer for days, and even holidays.